Essential Weekly Planning Tools and Strategies to Help You Master Your Week

 Each week, when you hit build your week, you will be given a personalised report by Ava, your AI assistant.
 This will detail your overall execution rate for the week plus details on which tasks you’re missing, and also why you’re missing them!
 This allows you to be more honest with how you plan.

-3. Human Coaching
+3. Human Onboarding

 Alongside Forzeit and Ava, you have me.
 Now, about 10 years into building businesses after a successful sales career, my superpower is execution.
 The Forzeit system is the result of over a decade of weekly iterations and tests conducted on myself.
 I have lived this system!